katjakarhu/OpenCAQDA/README.md

 ## Technical details

-The data is stored in an SQLite database locally.
+The data is stored in an SQLite database locally (TODO: add possibility for user the change the URL to database for shared database use)

+### Running the application

+You will need to have Python 3 installed.

+Install requirements:

+`pip install -r requirements.txt`

+Run app

+`python main.py`

 ## Planned features